Reading time: 6 min.

 Bacterial infection can cause hair follicles to become inflamed.
 This condition is known as bacterial folliculitis.
 It manifests as red bumps around your follicles, which typically appear a few weeks or months after your surgery (although folliculitis is also a common scalp condition in people who haven’t had a hair transplant).

-Folliculitis can also occur without infection — this is sterile folliculitis.
+Folliculitis can also occur without a hair follicle infection — this is sterile folliculitis.
 If you suspect you may have folliculitis, speak to your hair transplant aftercare team.
 They may be able to recommend a treatment to reduce inflammation and, if necessary, fight the infection.

 folliculitis